Lab 2 Landsat Image Classification in ArcGIS Pro

 Step 4: Navigate to the Imagery tab on the ribbon at the top of your ArcGIS Pro window and click the “Raster Function” button.
 The Raster Functions pane should appear, you can either navigate the drop down menus to “Math” > “Band Arithmetic” or use the search function to find the “Band Arithmetic Tool” and click to open.

 The “Band Arithmetic Properties” dialogue should appear.
 Under “Raster” use the drop down menu and select the sr_composite.tif layer.
 If it is not currently in your map view and can use the folder button and navigate to your lab data folder and select the file.
 Under “Method” select “User Defined”.
+Using your knowledge of spectral indices, fill in the NDVI calculation for your data.
+Save the layer to your ArcGIS Pro project geodatabase.

 Q3.
 What information does this type of analysis give us?
 When and why might this type of analysis be used?